 - Atria - the two upper chambers; a left atrium and a right atrium

 - Ventricles - the two lower chambers; a left ventricle and a right ventricle

 The heart has a natural pacemaker called the sinus node; it is located in the right atrium.
 The sinus node produces electrical impulses; each one triggers an individual heartbeat.

 The electrical impulses leave the sinus node and go across the atria, making the atria muscles contract.
 This atria muscle contraction pushes blood into the ventricles.

 The electrical impulses continue to the atrioventricular node (AV node), a cluster of cells.
 The AV node slows down the electrical signals, and then sends them on to the ventricles.
-By delaying the electrical signals the AV node is able to give the ventricles time to fill with blood first.
-When the ventricle muscles receive the electrical signals they contract, pumping blood either to the lungs or the rest of the body.
+By delaying the electrical signals, the AV node is able to give the ventricles time to fill with blood first.
+When the ventricle muscles receive the electrical signals, they contract, pumping blood either to the lungs or the rest of the body.